-Following on from the precedent set in 2021, the Council should continue to set aside money each year for all out elections in 2029.
+Following on from the precedent set when I arrived, I recommend we continue to set aside money each year for all out elections in 2029.
 This reserve ensures we are financially prepared for the 2029 elections without impacting the revenue budget in that year.